mwvgroup/Broker-Web/docs/source/website_specification.rst

 scalability perspective, familiarity of cloud based services is not common within all parts of the scientific / astronomical community.
-To mitigate this potential obstacle for PGB users, this project is intended to provide a limited, public web interface for PGB services.
+To mitigate this potential obstacle for PGB users, this project is intended to provide a public web interface for PGB services.
 This includes (but is not limited to) providing basic access to PGB data products, either in whole or in part.